This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 These are, in my opinion, the best neighborhoods in Mexico City to stay if you picture yourself spending a lot of time just walking, wandering, and ducking into interesting places.
 This is meant for spontaneous travelers who don’t feel the need to see every monument and museum but would rather pretend they live there for a few days.

-Choose from dorm beds or double rooms here, and either way you’ll have great communal areas.
-Travelers here are all drawn to the same bohemian vibe of Condesa – Roma, so it can be a great place to meet fellow travelers.
+Choose from dorm beds or double rooms at Hostel Home, and either way you’ll have great communal areas.
+Travelers here are drawn to the same bohemian vibe of the neighborhoods, so it can be a great place to meet fellow travelers.

 This neighborhood is perfect for longer stays because it’s easy to fall into a routine of “normal life” here.
 This apartment from a Superhost gives you a lot of space in a central location.